-These initiatives will be monitored to ensure successful delivery and collection of lessons learned and then disseminated at international level.
-In doing so, the JMDI will be able to identify real capacity building needs for both local governments and civil society and design a state of the art training material for interested local actors based on these.
-This training tool will be adjusted to a global audience and specfic modules will be made available through the M4D Net.
+The JMDI will also identify capacity building needs for both local governments and civil society and design a state of the art training material for interested local actors based on these.
+This training tool will be adjusted to a global audience and specific modules will be made available through the M4D Net.

 This website puts at your disposal a Migration for Development Network (M4D-Net) where you can become an active member and interact with other professionals and academics, share knowledge and good practices and find contacts and information on essential M&D issues.
 The JMDI warmly encourages you to join the network by registering as an individual or an organization here.
 The featured projects, knowledge products and documents, news, and the e-learning tool, are useful resources that can support your M&D initiatives.

 In line with the objectives of the new phase, the JMDI has added a new section to the website, M4D Goes Local which explores the local dimensions of migration and development.
 The website aims to stimulate dialogue, facilitate the exchange of ideas about current M&D debates through regular e-discussions and blogs.